sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 4. reconnect to your drone

 For this step, you can try to use your drone's hostname to connect; however this may not work.
 If using the hostname does not work for you, you will need to find your drone's IP address.
 Follow the instructions in [this article](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) to find your drone's IP address.

-Note: your drone's hostname is `duckiesky-drone`, not `raspberrypi` which is used in the article.
+Note that your drone's hostname is `duckiesky-drone`, not `raspberrypi` which is used in the article.

 a) First, try connecting via hostname: